subreme/shopify-monitor/README.md

 ```

 *Note: some values in this purposely "complete" example had values of
-`false`.
+`false` or `0`.
 This is completely unnecessary, as every
 [boolean](https://en.wikipedia.org/wiki/Boolean) value in the config
 file (with the exception of `combine`, which will be explained later)
+defaults to `false` and every
-defaults to `false`, so that you only have to include the toggles you
+[integer](https://en.wikipedia.org/wiki/Integer) one defaults to 0, so
+that you only have to include the toggles you want, without having to
-want, without having to worry about disabling features you don't want.*
+worry about disabling features you don't want.*

 This might seem overwhelming, as it was designed to fit in necessary
 values so that it the format will *[hopefully]* work in future versions